 Don’t want too many layers and prefer a game of peek-a-boo?
-Then this translucent option is your best bet.
+Then these translucent designer blinds for windows are your best bet.
 Get them in a darker shade, but a lighter fabric.
 Easy to maintain and pretty to look at!

 These folding blinds are perfect for smaller windows and spaces like this.
 You can choose the fabric to complement the colour of the other furnishings.

 #22: Pick Plain Curtains and Blinds for a Patterned Wall